 DAQUIO INDIANS.
-The Daquio Indians were a Caddo Indianqv group reported by Henri Joutel in northeast Texas in 1687.
+The Daquio Indians were a Caddo Indian group reported by Henri Joutel in northeast Texas in 1687.
 The name may be identified with the Daycao River (possibly the Trinity), the most westerly point reached by the Moscoso expedition of 1542.

 Frederick Webb Hodge, ed., Handbook of American Indians North of Mexico (2 vols., Washington: GPO, 1907, 1910; rpt., New York: Pageant, 1959).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Margery H. Krieger, "DAQUIO INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmd02), accessed May 18, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Margery H. Krieger, "DAQUIO INDIANS," accessed April 04, 2020, http://www.tshaonline.org/handbook/online/articles/bmd02.

 Uploaded on June 12, 2010.
 Modified on June 28, 2019.
 Published by the Texas State Historical Association.